Why climate mitigation is critical to protect health

 What needs to happen next to mitigate climate change?

-Although climate mitigation actions are being implemented around the world, global greenhouse gas emissions are not falling at the scale and speed needed to limit future global temperature increases to 1.5°C.
+Although actions to mitigate climate change are being implemented around the world, global greenhouse gas emissions are not falling at the scale and speed needed to limit future global temperature increases to 1.5°C.

 It’s projected that current policies around the world will result in around 2.7°C warming above pre-industrial levels.
 But all sectors have options to at least halve greenhouse gas emissions by 2030.